benheb/wiki-scraper/README.md

-Simple Node app to check wikipedia revision history.
+Simple Node app to check wikipedia revision history for a specific page or group of pages.

 Install
 --------